SSCC presents ‘Voices of the Earth’ - The Times Gazette

 Tickets for “Voices of the Earth” are on sale now and can be purchased for $5 at www.sscctheatre.com.
 Credit cards are accepted for online purchases and at the door.

-SSCC Theatre Company, a group of community members and students, is dedicated to producing additional, unique performances that complement the SSCC Theatre main stage season.
+The SSCC Theatre Company, a group of community members and students, is dedicated to producing additional, unique performances that complement the SSCC theatre main stage season.

 For more information on “Voices of the Earth” and the SSCC Theatre Company, visit www.sscctheatre.com.